University of the Virgin Islands

-The University of the Virgin Islands (or UVI) is a public historically black land-grant university in the United States Virgin Islands.
+The University of the Virgin Islands (or UVI) is a public historically black land-grant university in the U.S. territory of the United States Virgin Islands.

 History

 UVI was founded as the College of the Virgin Islands on March 16, 1962.
 In 1986, it officially became one of the historically black colleges and universities.
 The institution also changed its name in 1986 to the University of the Virgin Islands to reflect the growth and diversification of its academic curriculum, research programs, and regional community services.
 On August 18, 2010, the United States Court of Appeals for the Third Circuit decided that the university's regulations prohibiting signs and conduct that could cause emotional distress were unconstitutional.
 On January 5, 2021, Governor Albert Bryan signed into law Act 8404, which honors former UVI President Orville Edward Kean for his contributions to the University of the Virgin Islands and renamed the St. Thomas campus after him.